Korail

 KORAIL operates intercity/regional, commuter/metro and freight trains throughout South Korea, and has its headquarters in Daejeon.

 History

 Historically, the South Korean railway network was managed by the Railroad Administration Bureau of the Ministry of Transportation before 1963.
 On 1 September 1963, the bureau became an agency that was known as Korean National Railroad (KNR) in English.
-In the early 2000s, split and public corporatization of KNR was decided by the South Korean government, and in 2003, KNR adopted the current KORAIL logo in blue to prepare corporatization.
-On 1 January 2005, KNR was split into Korea Railroad Corporation (KORAIL), which succeeded railway operation with the KORAIL logo and name, and Korea National Railway (KNR), which succeeded railway construction and maintaining tracks.
+In the early 2000s, the split and public corporatization of KNR was decided by the South Korean government, and in 2003, KNR adopted the current KORAIL logo in blue to prepare for corporatization.
+On 1 January 2005, KNR was split into Korea Railroad Corporation (KORAIL), which succeeded railway operation with the KORAIL logo and name, and Korea National Railway (KR), which succeeded in railway construction and maintaining tracks.

+Finances

+Fares are set according to distance.

+KORAIL has posted losses every year for the last decade, with the exception of 2015.

+In 2021 alone, the deficit was 1.1081 trillion won.

+As of the end of 2021, the cumulative deficit is 18.66 trillion won.

+Rail fares have been frozen since they were raised by 4.9% in 2011.

+In the 2021 public institution management evaluation, KORAIL was given the lowest grade of E (extremely unsatisfactory).

 Services

 Excluding the other high-speed service provider, SR, South Korean high-speed and intercity services are provided by KORAIL.
 Currently, KORAIL provides 5 classes of railway and metro services.